-KSC-BC-2020-06 12 17 March 2023 by measures short of detention; (v) significant steps were taken for the preparation of the case for trial; and (vi) the prompt scheduling of preparatory conferences (later held), with a view towards starting the trial by a date certain.44 In addition, the SPO submits that, as noted by the Panel, the commencement date of the trial is now imminent and further sensitive information will be disclosed to the Selimi Defence which adds to the reasonableness of the continued detention and that the short postponement of the trial commencement - requested by the Defence - has no impact on the reasonableness of the detention.45 38.
-The Panel recalls that reasonableness of an accused's continued detention must be assessed on the facts of each case and according to its special features.46 In the Panel's estimation, the special features in this case include: (i) Mr Selimi is charged with ten counts of serious international crimes in which he is alleged to play a significant role;47 (ii) if convicted, Mr Selimi could face a lengthy sentence; (iii) the risks under Article 41(6)(b)(ii) and (iii) cannot be mitigated by any proposed conditions and/or any other conditions;48 (iv) the case against Mr Selimi is complex;49 (v) the climate of witness intimidation outlined above; and (vi) the fact that progress continues to be made towards the start of trial, now set to begin in less than three weeks.

-39. In light of the above developments, as well as the fact that there are continuing risks of obstructing the proceedings and of committing further crimes, neither of which can be sufficiently mitigated by the application of reasonable alternative measures, the Panel finds that Mr Selimi's detention for a further two months is necessary and reasonable in the specific circumstances of the case.
-44 SPO Submissions, para.
-28.
+the continued detention.44 Date public redacted version: 22/05/2023 17:57:00 finding that: (i) Mr Selimi has been charged with ten counts of serious international crimes, and it is alleged that he played a significant role in their preparation; (ii) there may be a lengthy sentence, if convicted; (iii) the proceedings are complex; (iv) the risks under Article 41(6)(b) cannot be adequately mitigated by measures short of detention; (v) significant steps were taken for the preparation of the case for trial; and (vi) the prompt scheduling of preparatory conferences (later held), with a view towards starting the trial by a date certain.43 In addition, the SPO submits that the commencement of the trial adds to the reasonableness of 34.
+The Panel recalls that reasonableness of an accused's continued detention must be assessed on the facts of each case and according to its special features at the time when such an assessment is being made.
+45 In the Panel's estimation, the special features in this case include: (i) Mr Selimi is charged with ten counts of serious international crimes in which he is alleged to play a significant role;46 (ii) if convicted, Mr Selimi could face a lengthy sentence; (iii) the risks under Article 41(6)(b)(ii) and (iii) cannot be mitigated by any proposed conditions and/or any other conditions;47 (iv) the case against Mr Selimi is complex;48 (v) the climate of witness intimidation outlined above; and (vi) the fact that the trial has commenced.
+35. In light of the above developments, as well as the fact that there are continuing risks of obstructing the proceedings and of committing further crimes, neither of which can be sufficiently mitigated by the application of reasonable alternative measures, the Panel finds that Mr Selimi's detention for a further two months is necessary and reasonable in the specific circumstances of the case.
+12 17 May 2023 KSC-BC-2020-06 43 SPO Submissions, para.
+31.